Skip to content

 Infrastructure Security

-Infrastructure security aims to protect the underlying hardware and software resources that constitute the cloud computing environment.
-Its critical components are virtualization, hypervisor, and configuration management.
+The cloud environment is made up of hardware and software resources, and protecting this infrastructure requires its own set of security protocols.
+The critical components are virtualization, hypervisor, and configuration management.
 Secure configurations ensure that servers, databases, and other infrastructure components are properly configured to minimize vulnerabilities.

-Keeping data secure within cloud environments is a critical priority that demands a multifaceted approach.
-Encryption plays a foundational role, transforming data into unreadable ciphers during transit and at rest.
-It provides a robust defense against unauthorized access.
-Effective access controls, employing granular policies and adhering to the principle of least privilege, regulate data access, prevent data loss while minimizing risks.
+Keeping data secure within cloud environments needs a multifaceted approach.
+You need to encrypt data to make it unreadable during transit and at rest.
+You must also implement granular policies and adhere to the principle of least privilege to regulate data access.

-Data classification strategically categorizes data based on sensitivity, enabling tailored measures.
+Data classification strategically categorizes data based on sensitivity, so that you can enable tailored measures.
 Continuous monitoring and auditing ensure vigilance, with real-time surveillance and retrospective assessments identifying and addressing potential threats promptly.
-Cloud security posture management is essential in continuously evaluating and enhancing the security framework, ensuring a proactive approach to emerging threats.
+Cloud security posture management (CSPM), combined with data security posture management (DSPM), helps you continuously evaluate and enhance the security framework for a proactive approach to emerging threats.

-As organizations rely more on the cloud, this layered approach involving encryption, access controls, data classification, and continuous monitoring becomes essential for maintaining the resilience and integrity of cloud data security.
+This layered approach that uses encryption, access controls, data classification, and continuous monitoring is essential to maintain the resilience and integrity of cloud data security.

 On-Premise vs. Cloud Security